Recipes

 Instructions

-• Preheat oven to 350 degrees.
+1. Preheat oven to 350 degrees.
 Line a baking sheet with a Silpat Mat OR non-stick aluminum foil, sprayed with oil spray (I use a Misto).
-In a medium bowl, whisk egg white and water until slightly frothy.
-Stir in the nuts so that all of them have a light coating of the egg mixture.
-In a separate small bowl combine the stevia, sugar and spices with a fork.
-Sprinkle the sugar and spice mixture over the nuts and gently stir with a spoon or spatula to ensure all nuts have a light coating (don't over-stir).
+In a medium bowl, whisk egg white until frothy.
+Stir in stevia, sugar and spices to combine.
+Add nuts and combine until they are all coated with the spice mixture.

-• Spread the nuts on the lined pan and bake in oven for 16-20 minutes, making sure to watch them towards the end so that they do not burn.
-Allow to cool completely after removing from the oven.
-Store in a mason jar or air tight container.
+2. Spread out nuts on the pan and bake in oven for 18-23 minutes, making sure to watch them towards the end so that they do not burn.
+Allow to cool completely before storing- a mason jar works great.

 • Look for nuts that are dry roasted (no oil or salt added).
 If you can’t find these, you can roast raw nuts for about 15 minutes on 300 degrees to toast them before adding to the spiced egg mixture.
 If you don’t use dry-roasted nuts in this recipe, the end product won’t be as crunchy.